proebrock/lighthouse/2d_ball_locate/README.markdown

 ## Scene and image generation

 The scene generation is pretty straight forward.
-We have a camera (left) and a sphere representing the ball.
+We have a camera (left) and a sphere representing a green ball (right).

 ![](images/scene.png)